KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Finding:**

-On subsequent casts of Ganyu’s Celestial Shower, if done in quick succession \(immediately after the cooldown generally\), Ganyu’s ascension 4 will actually trigger for the Elemental Burst unlike in the initial cast, and furthermore; Ganyu’s constellation 4 debuff will carry over to any enemy that is currently in the elemental bursts aura.
+On subsequent casts of Ganyu’s Celestial Shower, if done in quick succession \(immediately after the cooldown generally\), Ganyu’s ascension 4 will actually trigger for the Elemental Burst unlike in the initial cast, and furthermore; Ganyu’s constellation 4 debuff will carry over to any enemy that is currently in the Elemental Bursts aura.

 **Evidence:**